 While this is a natural reality in most cases, you are a functioning professional, and having things go wrong on your watch could land you in some complicated legal drama.

-For that reason, it’s important to have professional liability protection and an insurance policy that indemnifies you from the loss or damages a client may experience through the use of your service.
+For that reason, it’s important to have professional liability protection and an insurance policy that indemnifies you from the loss or damages a client may experience through your service.

 You can get insured through some of Canada’s top fitness certifying agencies, such as the ones I mentioned earlier.

-For example, CSEP offers a membership option, under which you will have access to professional liability insurance.
+For example, CSEP offers a membership option under which you can access professional liability insurance.

-CFES also provides a policy for registered members, and according to their website, this policy covers:
+CFES also provides a policy for registered members, and according to their website, this policy covers the following:

 - Advertising Injury